source-store/vote/README.md

 NOTE:
 ====
-system for storing historical data is implemented by means of a DBMS. historical data is stored in tables prefixed with *SHADOW_*
+system for storing historical data is implemented by means of a DBMS.

 Two roles are *administrator* (ADMIN) and *user* (USER).